EricEnergy/portfolio_2.0_htmlcssbts/README.md

 - Javascript (via Bootstrap)

 ## About
-- Bootstrap-portfolio is an example website made for a homework assignment for Vanderbilt Bootcamp Class.
-It's my Basic-Portfolio completely rebuilt from the ground-up to use Bootstrap and its JS.
-This makes it far more responsive and easily read on smaller viewports.
+- THis portfolio is an example website made for a homework assignment for Vanderbilt Bootcamp Class.
+It's my Basic-Portfolio completely rebuilt from the ground-up using HTML and Bootstrap/CSS This makes it far more responsive and easily read on smaller viewports.

 ## License
 - Open-source, Unlicense